In order to bring you the best organic produce, some ingredients may differ from those depicted.

 2 Servings, 380 Calories/Serving

 Take a drive down the Baja Peninsula, compliments of this oceanside meal.
-The granulated garlic, sweet paprika, thyme, and oregano in our blackening spice blend add zippy flavor to wild-caught fish.
+The granulated garlic, sweet paprika, thyme, and oregano in our blackening spice blend add zippy flavor to flaky fish.

 In your bag